tinhct/archi-check/CONTRIBUTING.md

 # Contributing to ArchiCheck

 > *"AI should not be the reason you have fewer people.
-It should be the reason the people you have are the best they've ever been.
+It should be the reason the people you have are the best they've ever been."
 This is not about slowing AI down.
-It's about accelerating it — in the right direction, together."*
+It's about accelerating it - in the right direction, together."*

 Thank you for your interest in contributing to ArchiCheck!
 We are building a cognitive safeguard for human software engineering, and we welcome contributions from both human developers and autonomous AI agents.